 In this case, the sampled indices $\{\hat{m}_j|j\in[1,N]\}$ can point out the solution distribution $\{U_{\hat{m}_j}| j \in [1, N]\}$.
 Subsequently, Formula~\eqref{generate_ability_d} shows that the well-trained decoder $\mathcal{D}(\cdot)$ is capable of transforming samples from this estimated distribution $\{U_{\hat{m}_j}| j \in [1, N]\}$ into the generated answer $\hat{x}$:

-In a nutshell, WORLD requires DIO to interact with a GMM that fully encodes RPM image features, a demand that far surpasses traditional discriminative RPM tasks, thereby sparking DIO’s capacity to solve the generative RPM problems.
+In a nutshell, WORLD requires DIO to interact with a GMM that fully encodes RPM image features, a demand that far surpasses traditional discriminative RPM tasks, thereby sparking DIO’s capacity to solve generative RPM problems.

-Notably, WORLD is well-aligned with the multi-solution characteristic of generative RPM problems.
-Formulas~\eqref{eq:gumbel}--\eqref{eq:gmm_sample} indicate that the Gumbel-Max trick ensures the estimated solution distribution $\{U_{\hat{m}_j} | j \in [1,N]\}$ exhibits diversity.
-Formula~\eqref{decode} further reveals that the solutions decoded from samples $\{U_{\hat{m}_j}+\epsilon_{ij}| j\in[1,N]\}$ of the estimated distribution have the potential to incorporate the sampling diversity $\epsilon_{ij}$.
-By iterating the ``estimating $\rightarrow$ sampling $\rightarrow$ decoding'' pipeline, which can generate diverse solutions, WORLD systematically explores multiple potential solutions and fully embraces the multi-solution logic of generative RPM tasks.
+Commendably, WORLD matches the multi-solution characteristic of generative RPM problems.
+Equations~\eqref{eq:gumbel}–\eqref{eq:gmm_sample} show that the Gumbel-Max trick transfers the diversity inherent in the Gumbel noise \(G_{mj}\) to the solution index \(m_j\), so that the estimated distribution \(\{U_{\hat m_j}| j\in[1,N]\}\) ultimately inherits this diversity.
+Equation~\eqref{decode} then demonstrates that decoding the samples $\{U_{\hat m_j}+\epsilon_{ij}| j\in[1,N]\}$ has the potential to embed sampling diversity $\epsilon_{ij}$ directly into the resulting solutions $\hat x$.
+Iterating the estimate $\rightarrow$ sample $\rightarrow$ decode pipeline, WORLD systematically explores multiple valid solutions and fully embraces the multi-solution logic of generative RPM tasks.